olegkrivtsov/using-zend-framework-3-book/README.md

 If you are planning to make a contribution, please ensure you'd carefully checked you changes (to save my time).

 If you are thinking that this book is missing some chapter, than I'd say that's true.
 I currently do not have time and inspiration for writing additional content for this book, but I'd appreciate if you become my co-author, assuming you know Zend Framework well and can explain your thoughs to readers well.
 If you become my co-author, I can add your name to the book's title page.
-If you want to discuss this personally, please contact me at olegkrivtsov@gmail.com.
+If you want to discuss this personally, please contact me using olegkrivtsov@gmail.com.

 ### Advice for Editors & Translators